SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 You can manually delete a DaaS system from dataminer.services, just like any other DMS; however, note that this is irreversible, and all data of the system will be lost.

-#### 28 November 2023 - Enhancement - Deploying multiple DaaS Express systems simultaniously
+#### 28 November 2023 - Enhancement - Deploying multiple DaaS systems simultaniously

-From now on it is possible to create more than one DaaS Express system simultaneously on [dataminer.services](https://dataminer.services).
+From now on it is possible to create more than one DaaS system simultaneously on [dataminer.services](https://dataminer.services).

-#### 24 November 2023 - Fix - Improved username validation when deploying a DaaS Express system
+#### 24 November 2023 - Fix - Improved username validation when deploying a DaaS system

 The username validation has been improved to prevent the deployment from failing when the given username was not a valid.
 This issue was introduced on 10 November 2023.